4 Simple Ways to Improve Your Website’s SEO

 Arival engaged the help of Lesli Peterson, owner of Sunstone Digital Marketing, for easy ways to improve your SEO for real results.
 Heed her tips below.

-Blog Consistency Counts
+Blog Consistency Counts For SEO

 “Lots of operators I work with get the idea to write a blog, and they’ll write five posts in one month and then forget it for a year,” says Peterson.
 “This is ineffective for SEO, as Google is always looking for fresh content,” she says.
 Skipping posts for a long time communicates to the search engine that your business isn’t as relevant as others who post regularly.